shvva/Lookupdic/README.md

 **lookupdic**
 Copyright 2013, shvva
-Dual licensed under the MIT and GPL.
+Dual licensed under the GPL or MIT.